 Benjamin Staern (b.
-1978) is widely regarded as one of Scandinavia’s leading composers of his generation.
-His music is performed regularly throughout Europe, North America, Russia, and Japan.
+1978) is one of the most prominent Scandinavian composers of his generation, whose works are regularly performed throughout Europe, North America, Russia, and Japan.

-His early musical training in cello, piano, and percussion formed the basis for studies in musicology at Lund University, followed by composition at the Malmö Academy of Music (1998–2005), where he studied with Rolf Martinsson, Hans Gefors, Per Mårtensson, Kent Olofsson and Luca Francesconi.
+With a musical background in cello, piano, and percussion, Staern began his formal studies in musicology at Lund University, followed by composition studies at Malmö Academy of Music (1998–2005) with Rolf Martinsson, Hans Gefors, Per Mårtensson, Kent Olofsson, and Luca Francesconi.

-In 2016, Staern was featured as “Composer in Profile” at the Båstad Chamber Music Festival and premiered his first opera, Snow Queen (libretto by Anelia Kadieva Jonsson), at Malmö Opera to critical acclaim.
-His second opera, HILMA: An Opera About Hidden Art (libretto by Mira Bartov), explores the life and legacy of Hilma af Klint and has been performed at Moderna Museet in Stockholm and the Guggenheim Museum in New York.
+In 2016, Staern was featured composer at the Båstad Chamber Music Festival and made his operatic debut with The Snow Queen (libretto by Anelia Kadieva Jonsson), a work that attracted considerable attention at Malmö Opera.
+His second opera, HILMA: An Opera About Hidden Art (libretto by Mira Bartov), portrays the artist Hilma af Klint and has been presented both at Moderna Museet in Stockholm and the Solomon R. Guggenheim Museum in New York.

 festivals